roasting Old and New Hollywood

 by Gary W. Wright

-Indeed, James Mason’s Humbert Humbert, the creepy, eccentric, fussy and stuffy transplanted English literature professor who, after moving to the United States, ingratiated himself into the house and life of Shelley Winters’ blonde and Old Hollywood linked Charlotte Haze and tragicomically attempted to woo her equally blonde and New Hollywood and L.A. haze linked teenage daughter Dolores ‘Lolita’ Haze-played by Sue Lyon-evoked the efforts by Hitchcock, the equally creepy, eccentric, fussy and stuffy transplanted English director, to ingratiate himself into the hearts and minds of the Good War generation and then their rebel boomer children after moving to the United States in 1939.
-The choice of Mason as Humbert underlined the meaning of LOLITA, as Mason had played sinister Phillip Vandamm in Hitchcock’s allegorical film, NORTH BY NORTHWEST (1959).
-In addition, Lyon in her bikini, sunhat and sunglasses when first met as Lolita looked like the twin sister of Grace Kelly in her bikini, sunhat and sunglasses when first met as Frances Stevens in Hitchcock’s allegorical film, TO CATCH A THIEF (1955), linking Lolita to Stevens and reaffirming that Kubrick was roasting Hitchcock in LOLITA.
-And not for the first time, as Charles Laughton’s Gracchus had already evoked Hitch in Kubrick’s previous allegorical and rebellious film, SPARTACUS (1960).
-Kubrick also implied that he was roasting himself, as mischievous television writer Clare Quilty-played by Peter Sellers-was linked to Kubrick throughout the film.
+Indeed, Humbert Humbert-played by James Mason-the creepy, eccentric, fussy and stuffy transplanted English literature professor who, after moving to the United States, ingratiated himself into the house and life of the blonde and implicitly Old Hollywood linked Charlotte Haze-played by Shelley Winters-and tragicomically attempted to woo her equally blonde and implicitly New Hollywood and L.A. haze linked teenage daughter, Dolores ‘Lolita’ Haze-played by Sue Lyon-evoked the efforts by the equally eccentric, fussy and stuffy Hitchcock to ingratiate himself with the Good War generation of Americans and then their rebel boomer children after moving to the United States in 1939, and his equally creepy obsession with Hollywood blondes throughout the film.
+The choice of Mason as Humbert affirmed the implicit Hitchcock roasting intent of LOLITA, as Mason had played sinister Phillip Vandamm in the allegorical Hitchcock film, NORTH BY NORTHWEST (1959).
+In addition, Lyon in her bikini, sunhat and sunglasses when first met as Lolita looked like the twin sister of Grace Kelly in her bikini, sunhat and sunglasses when first met as Frances Stevens in the allegorical Hitchcock film, TO CATCH A THIEF (1955), linking Lolita to Stevens and reaffirming the implication that Kubrick was roasting Hitchcock in LOLITA.
+And not for the first time, as Charles Laughton’s Gracchus had already implicitly evoked Hitch in SPARTACUS.

-Significantly, given that both Humbert and Quilty failed to win over Lolita to each of their causes, Kubrick implied that he was convinced that Hitchcock and himself would also fail to win over young audiences and succeed with the equally young and restless film artists of New Hollywood who emerged in the early Sixties.
-A doomed attempt at rapport that was, nonetheless, implicitly acknowledged and sympathized with by Francis Coppola in his LOLITA evoking allegorical film, DEMENTIA 13 (1963), arguably the first feature film of New Hollywood.
-The sight of Lolita fleeing Humbert in the end-like Kelly fled Hitchcock for the Prince of Monaco-for a young fellow named Richard P. Schuler-played by Gary Cockrell-who looked like Alfred E. Neuman, the ‘spokesperson’ of MAD magazine, was a fitting end to LOLITA.
-For this MAD ending reminded us that a paperback collection of MAD was seen on a bookshelf in the Haze family home in the Hollywood cadenced burgh of Ramsdale home early in the film, and prepared us for the Mutually Assured Dementia and even more merciless roasts of Old Hollywood directors that prevailed throughout Kubrick’s next allegorical film, DR. STRANGELOVE OR: HOW I LEARNED TO STOP WORRYING AND LOVE THE BOMB (1964).
+Kubrick also implied again that he would be cut down, perhaps by scathing reviews of LOLITA, like the doomed, mischievous and implicitly Kubrick linked television writer, Clare Quilty-played by Peter Sellers-was gunned down by a vengeful Prof. Humbert for helping Lo escape his besotted clutches.
+Thus, given that both Humbert and Quilty failed to win over Lolita to each of their causes, Kubrick implied that he was convinced that Hitchcock and himself would also fail to win over young audiences and the young and restless film artists of New Hollywood who emerged in the early Sixties.
+A doomed attempt that was, nonetheless, implicitly acknowledged and sympathized with by Francis Coppola in his LOLITA evoking allegorical film, DEMENTIA 13 (1963), arguably the first feature film of New Hollywood.
+The sight of Lolita fleeing Humbert in the end-like Kelly fled Hitchcock for the Prince of Monaco-for a young fellow named Richard P. Schuler-played by Gary Cockrell-who looked like Alfred E. Neuman, the ‘spokesperson’ of MAD magazine, was also a fitting end to LOLITA.
+For this MAD ending reminded us that a paperback collection of MAD was seen on a bookshelf in the Haze family home in the Hollywood cadenced burgh of Ramsdale home early in the film, and prepared us for Mutually Assured Dementia and even more merciless roasts of Old Hollywood film artists when Kubrick returned to the Temple Theatre with Sellers and LOLITA editor Anthony Harvey on his next allegorical film, DR. STRANGELOVE OR: HOW I LEARNED TO STOP WORRYING AND LOVE THE BOMB (1964), inspired by the allegorical Peter Bryant novel, Red Alert aka Two Hours To Doom (1958).

 Indeed, the scary appearance and the intimidating bone weapon used by Daniel Richter’s Moonwatcher and the Earth bound home of his early human tribe evoked the Earth linked Scarecrow-played by Ray Bolger-in the allegorical and Wicked Wallis Simpson roasting Victor Fleming film, THE WIZARD OF OZ (1939), confirming the Ozian theme of 2001: A SPACE ODYSSEY.
 For their part, the metal machines, dry and frozen moon, and silver spacesuits of William Sylvester’s Old Hollywood linked Dr. Heywood Floyd-indeed, his name looked and sounded like Hollywood Old-and his lunar companions linked the second half of the Dawn of Man segment to the equally dry, frozen, metal, silver and Water linked Tin Man-played by Jack Haley-while the orange spacesuits and the courageous and David versus Goliath evoking battle of Keir Dullea’s Coppola and Odysseus linked Commander David Bowman with the Douglas Rain voiced and omniscient onboard computer, Heuristic Algorithym 9000 (HAL 9000) on the Discovery I spaceship linked the Mission to Jupiter segment to the Fire linked Cowardly Lion.
 Not surprisingly, the sight of Commander Bowman floating away from the Discovery I in a pod before blasting off into hyperspace on an intergalactic voyage that led to mysteriously palatial and futuristic Emerald City like digs in the closing Jupiter and Beyond segment of the film evoked Frank Morgan’s Airy and Emerald City ruling Great Oz drifting away in his hot air balloon at the end of THE WIZARD OF OZ-and the tornado that carried Judy Garland’s Dorothy Gale and her canine companion, Toto, from Kansas to Oz at the beginning of THE WIZARD OF OZ.
 A fitting link to Dorothy, setting us up for the sight of a transformed and evolved Starchild Bowman returning to Earth at the end of 2001: A SPACE ODYSSEY like a transformed Dorothy returned to Kansas at the end of THE WIZARD OF OZ.

 Significantly, the evolved Starchild Bowman implied Kubrick’s hope that film art would evolve into a new ‘artbuster’ era of film that combined the best of art and blockbuster films.
 For the mostly silent and speechless first half of the Dawn of Man segment evoked the silent era of film art, the eagerly talkative and music supported second half of the Dawn of Man segment evoked the talkie era of film, the artsy Mission to Jupiter segment evoked the artsy post-WWII film era, while the Jupiter and Beyond segment evoked the psychedelic Sixties era of film, implying that Kubrick was meditating on the history of film art and trying to kick off a new and transformed artbuster Starchild era of film art free from the disturbing and television evoking presence of Sentinel monoliths in 2001: A SPACE ODYSSEY.
 So as to also appease and appeal to young New Hollywood film artists like Coppola and George Lucas implicitly linked to Gary Lockwood’s Vice-Commander Frank Poole of the Discovery I-given all of the nods to Coppola and the allegorical and Kubrick addressing Lucas student film, ELECTRONIC LABYRINTH THX 1138: 4EB (1967), in 2001; A SPACE ODYSSEY.
-Young film artists that clearly aroused Kubrick’s satirical fury, with such early allegorical film art as the Coppola directed feature films, FINIAN’S RAINBOW (1968), and THE RAIN PEOPLE (1968), for Kubrick put on his MADcap again and dismissively roasted Coppola and Lucas in his next allegorical and Ozian themed artbuster, A CLOCKWORK ORANGE (1971).
+Young film artists that clearly aroused Kubrick’s satirical fury, with such early allegorical film art as the Coppola directed feature films, FINIAN’S RAINBOW (1968), and THE RAIN PEOPLE (1968), for Kubrick put on his MADcap again and dismissively roasted Coppola and Lucas when he rejoined cinematographer John Alcott-who had worked on 2001: A SPACE ODYSSEY-on his next allegorical and Ozian themed artbuster, A CLOCKWORK ORANGE (1971), inspired by the allegorical Anthony Burgess novel, A Clockwork Orange (1962).

 Indeed, Coppola and Lucas were implicitly blasted in A CLOCKWORK ORANGE, but, significantly, not in the symbolic form of the film’s infamous narrator and protagonist, violence, sex and mayhem loving, Alex DeLarge.
 Instead, Coppola and Lucas were implicitly roasted in the symbolic form of Dim and Georgie-played by Warren Clarke and James Marcus-two duplicitous teen thug followers or ‘droogs’ of Alex.
 Significantly, as Dim eventually betrayed Alex and the thug code by selling out and joining the police, Kubrick implied his dismissive conviction that Coppola would also soon give up on youthful film rebellion and become just another one of the fat and complacent members of the Hollywood establishment and churn out non-challenging, mainstream films.
 Interestingly, it was Dennis Hopper that Kubrick implicitly linked to the wild, imaginative and sex, violence and mayhem loving Alex and dubbed the true rebel indie film artist who would defy any attempt by the Hollywood establishment to tame him-like Alex defied the establishment’s attempt to tame him with its cinematic Ludovico Treatment-a conclusion that Kubrick probably reached on the basis of the allegorical and implicitly Coppola and Lucas basing film, EASY RIDER (1969).